 AS THE cold snap hits and the white stuff falls in the higher parts of the southern states, many of us are getting excited about wheeling in the snow.

 However, alpine driving in the snow poses a few specific issues to look out for.
-Here are a few quick tips to prepare your 4x4 for the snow.
+Here are a few quick tips on how to prepare your 4x4 for snow driving.

 IS YOUR 4X4 READY?

 TO cope with the harsh climatic conditions of winter, your vehicle needs to be in top mechanical condition.
 Things to look out for include the antifreeze in your cooling system, the condition of all hoses and lines, battery performance, wiper blades, lights, heater/demister performance and the tread on your tyres.
 Make sure they are right before you leave.

 IT’S compulsory to carry tyre chains in all Victorian alpine parks – it’s recommended in NSW parks – even if driving a 4x4.
 Buy or hire your chains well before you venture out and make sure they fit correctly.
 Practice fitting them in your driveway before you leave, as it’s a lot easier than learning in the cold, wet slop on the side of the road.
 Remember to carry a tarp that you can put on the ground when you are fitting the snow chains.